WorldFamousElectronics/PulseSensorPlayground/resources/PulseSensor Playground Tools.md

 Start reading and processing data from the Pulse Sensor!

 ---
+### pause()
+Turn off timer and stop reading and processing Pulse Sensor data.
+Useful if you need to do other time sensitive things. returns `true` when successful.

+---
+### resume()
+Turn on timer and start reading and processing Pulse Sensor data.
+Use this after calling pause() to resume Pulse Sensor. returns `true` when successful.

+---
+### isPaused()
+Retruns 'true' while Pulse Sensor is paused, `false` while Pulse Sensor is running.

+---
 ### sawNewSample()
 Will return `true` if a new sample has been read.
 Type = boolean.